-The TSA Board will consider proposals and, based on the merit criteria assessments and advice provided to it by the Research Advisory Committee, it will select those of highest merit that contribute to TSA’s research investment objectives and Round 2 priorities.
+The TSA Board will consider proposals and, based on the merit criteria assessments and advice provided to it by the Research Advisory Committee, it will select those of highest merit that contribute to TSA’s research investment objectives and priorities.

 POST SELECTION FEEDBACK